tius/bootmon65/README.md

 ## preface

 This is the resident bootloader of the tiny65 system.
-However, some components may also be suitable for other comparable 65c02 systems.
+However, some components may also be suitable for other 65c02 systems.

 The hardware requirements for the basic functionality are minimal, only a few free I/O lines are needed for the serial interface and the optional SD card